Theta Delta Chi: Modern expansion

-Between 1951 and 1970 the Fraternity added Charges at Northwestern, Penn State, Arizona State, Rhode Island, Michigan State, Santa Barbara, Calgary, Virginia Tech, and Virginia Commonwealth; Bucknell was rechartered also.
-Several of these charterings brought into being some of the strongest Charges in the Fraternity, but in the increasingly uncertain climate of those times, with anti-fraternity sentiment gaining strength on a number of campuses, a significant number went inactive.
-The 1992 rechartering at Wabash continued a pattern of reviving inactive Charges; new charterings in the 1990s and 2000 include Northeastern, Nova Southeastern, UNC Greensboro, SUNY Albany and Merrimack.
-The Fort Lauderdale, FL and Greensboro, NC Charges marked a significant re-entry into the South.
+Between 1951 and 1970 the fraternity added charges at Northwestern, Penn State, Arizona State, Rhode Island, Michigan State, Santa Barbara, Calgary, Virginia Tech, and Virginia Commonwealth University; Bucknell was rechartered also.
+Several of these charters brought into being some of the strongest charges in the fraternity, but in the increasingly uncertain climate of those times, with anti-fraternity sentiment gaining strength on a number of campuses, a significant number went inactive.
+The 1992 rechartering at Wabash continued a pattern of reviving inactive charges; new charters in the 1990s and 2000 include Northeastern, Nova Southeastern, UNC Greensboro, SUNY Albany and Merrimack.
+The Fort Lauderdale, FL and Greensboro, NC charges marked a significant re-entry into the South.

-With the start of the new millennium, Theta Delta Chi has worked to revive several of its defunct Charges, while installing Charges on new campuses.
-The Chi Charge, founded in 1867, and active for most of the time since then was re-chartered in the summer of 2002 at the 155th Annual Convention.
-Following a brief closure, the Epsilon Charge returned to the active ranks in August 2004.
-Theta Delta Chi has also worked to increase its presence in the northeast with the installation of the Iota Triton Charge at UMass Dartmouth in 2005.
+With the start of the new millennium, Theta Delta Chi has worked to revive several of its defunct charges, while installing charges on new campuses.
+The Chi charge, founded in 1867, and active for most of the time since then was re-chartered in the summer of 2002 at the 155th Annual Convention.
+Following a brief closure, the Epsilon charge returned to the active ranks in August 2004.
+Theta Delta Chi has also worked to increase its presence in the northeast with the installation of the Iota Triton at UMass Dartmouth in 2005.